• Home

 Victoria Gate 3rd Floor Rooftop, George Street, Leeds LS2 7AU

-Issho is one of the best rooftop restaurants and bars in Leeds and although far from being the most vegan-friendly restaurant in Leeds, there are a number of dishes available during both lunch and dinner services.
+Issho is one of the best rooftop restaurants and bars in Leeds and although not the most vegan-friendly restaurant in Leeds, there are a number of dishes available during both lunch and dinner services.
 This multi-award-winning contemporary eatery offers modern Japanese cuisine including sushi and grilled veggies cooked on their own custom-built BBQ.

 Tattu